yleeyilin/tp/docs/UserGuide.md

 #### Editing a contact : `edit`

-Edits a **person / staff / supplier / maintainer** contact so that you can consistently modify and update your contacts list with new details.
+Edits a **person / staff / supplier / maintainer** contact so that you can consistently modify and update your contacts list in PoochPlanner with new details.

 The table below summarises the `edit` command, format and examples for each contact type.